Ontario Hospital Association

-According to the Ontario Hospital Association (OHA) website, the OHA is a member association that represents approximately 154 public hospitals in Ontario.
-The association regards itself as "the voice of Ontario's public hospitals".
+The Ontario Hospital Association (OHA) is a member association that represents approximately 154 public hospitals in Ontario, Canada.

 History

-On December 13, 1923 – at the request of Dr. Fred W. Routley, the Ontario Director of the Canadian Red Cross at the time, a group of hospital workers met at the Toronto Academy of Medicine to lay the foundation for the establishment of the OHA.
+At the request of Dr. Fred W. Routley, then the Ontario Director of the Canadian Red Cross, a group of hospital workers met on 13th December 1923 at the Toronto Academy of Medicine to establish the OHA.
 The 58 attendees consisted of hospital physicians, nurses, superintendents, business managers, trustees and association executives.

-It was at this meeting that the OHA, as it is known today, was launched.
-The attendees also agreed that the first OHA convention would be held the following fall.
+The attendees also agreed that the organization's first convention would be held the following fall.
+That convention was held on 2nd - 3rd October 1924.
+Registered participants in these events totaled 106.